Appearance & Reality > The Lord Jesus Christ > Strong and weak

 "Therefore I make a decree that any people, nation or tongue that speaks anything offensive against the God of Shadrach, Meshach and Abed-nego shall be torn limb from limb and their houses reduced to a rubbish heap, inasmuch as there is no other god who is able to deliver in this way."

-As we consider this incident, we should reflect on some major principles of truth helpful for our own lives.
-Nebuchadnezzar, the autocratic ruler of a great empire, appeared to have unlimited, unrestricted power and authority to act and order as he pleased, but in reality, it was not so.
-In reality, everything - people, things, the powers of darkness, occurrences - is subject to the sovereignty of God.
-There is no one else who has unlimited, unrestricted power.
-God is the only One who is truly all-powerful.
+As we consider this incident, we should reflect on a major truth that is helpful for our own lives.
+Nebuchadnezzar, the autocratic ruler of a great empire, appeared to have unlimited, unrestricted power and authority to act as he pleased, but in reality, he did not.
+No one has unlimited, unrestricted power except God.
+Only God is truly all-powerful.
+All things – people, objects, the powers of darkness, circumstances – are subject to His sovereignty.
 Nothing can happen without His permission.
-Not even a sparrow falls to the ground without the permission of God.
+Not even a sparrow falls to the ground without the permission of God (Matt.
+10:29).

 Let us rejoice that our great God is favourably disposed towards those who love and trust Him and walk with Him.
-And He will cause all things to work together for their good, as Paul puts it in Romans 8:28.
-This ought to be a great encouragement and assurance for us to walk in faith.
-Let us deeply appreciate and receive this truth into our lives, to live with this deep sense of conviction.
+He will cause all things to work together for their good, as Paul puts it in Romans 8:28.
+This ought to be a great encouragement for us to walk in faith.
+Let us deeply appreciate and receive this truth into our lives and live with this deep sense of assurance.

 John 19:10